 There are dark days.
-And then there are a multitude of dark days all strung together, back to back, like a long, black, endless tunnel.
+And then there are a multitude of dark days all strung together like a long, black, endless tunnel.
 If I'm honest, that was the last eight months.
-Deep dark.
-Not just sort of dark, but sudden and lengthy deep dark.
+Sudden and lengthy deep dark.

-It was August 2016.
-I had just finished a long season of ministry and work--six months of back to back weekends of travel, leading worship for conferences and churches, along with running my vocal studio during the week, a daily revolving front door of students I love.
+It was August.
+I had just finished a long season of ministry and work -- six months of back to back weekends of travel and leading worship for conferences and churches, along with running my vocal studio during the week, a daily revolving front door of students I love.
 And in the midst, most importantly, doing life alongside my husband of 27 years and our son who was just moving to Arizona.
 I was tired.
 This particular season, for many reasons, had no free days, little rest and no margin.
-I am not saying it was necessarily healthy; rest and margin are necessary things for health and sanity, a thing I sometimes don't think about until I'm in the thick of it and praying for health and sanity and God's grace to stay present in each moment.
+Rest and margin are necessary things for health and sanity, a thing I sometimes don't think about until I'm in the thick of it and praying for health and sanity and God's grace to stay present in each moment.
 And then to get up and do it again the next day.
 I am somewhat used to this life and the calling I have stepped into as I follow Jesus.
 I'm used to the strange paradox of being completely exhausted and filled up to overflowing at the same time.
 Jesus meets me there.

 The previous month, the end of this long season, I was at Cannon Beach leading worship for three weeks.
 This was a much treasured time of worship, deep daily teaching from God's word, great friends and vast amounts of sand, sun and surf.
 God knew what was to come.
 I headed home and was looking forward to a month of rest and time with my husband and son before my fall schedule started up, and especially looking forward to an extended visit with my mom at her relatively new home in a retirement village in a town four hours south.

-That day we drove north to our home in the Portland area.
-She never returned home.
+That day we drove north to my home in the Portland area.
+She never returned to her home.
 We began further testing to find a clear diagnosis.
-MRI's, scans, blood work, biopsies -- every day, sometimes multiple times a day.
+MRI scans, CT scans, blood work, biopsies -- every day, sometimes multiple times a day.
 It was stage IV, tumors in her brain spread from her lungs.
 She never smoked.
 My dad did.
 The doctors said she had months to live, statistics said five or six.
 Maybe Easter if she defied the odds.

 My sister began the process of retiring early from her career job in Dallas, where she had just been transferred, so she could live with us near Mom in her last months.
 Together we moved her into a beautiful assisted living facility five minutes from my home.
 We set up her apartment and it was lovely.
 She cried when she walked in the first time, she felt so at home.
 She was surrounded by everything she loved, pictures and memories and flowers and family.

 Mom had been surrounded by negative voices where she lived down south.
 In the dining room she was fed a daily diet of complaints and gossip and negativity from her table mates.
 Lonely and unhappy people.
-She had become somewhat lonely and unhappy.
-And now she was dying.
-One day when I was unpacking a box of her things, I found a little spiral bound journal with the title My Grateful Book on the front.
+She had become somewhat lonely and unhappy and now she was dying.
+One day when I was sitting on the floor of her living room, unpacking a box of her things, I found a little spiral bound journal with the title My Grateful Book on the front.
 It was empty.
-And I thought, "Jesus, we need You more than ever.
-And especially in this we need to be reminded of all we have to be grateful for.
+I thought, "Jesus, we need You more than ever.
+Especially in this dark season we need to be reminded of all we have to be grateful for.
 Lord, show us how to be grateful."
 So starting in that moment, every time I was there to visit or pick her up for an appointment or share a meal, I began to ask her what she was grateful for that day.
 And I would write it down.

 At first it was the food: Lunch was so good today.
 And the weather: I'm really happy this is the time of year I moved into this place instead of winter.
 It's so nice out.
 And her family: I'm grateful for my girls.
 What would I do without you?
 I could never go through this alone.
 Then the doctors: I'm grateful for the kind doctors and nurses -- aren't they nice?
 And her caregivers where she lived: Helpful, friendly people to help me.
 Cards in the mail.
 Friends that came by to visit her, hug her.
 Her cute hats as her hair fell out.
 Her bed: I don't know what you did to make my bed so comfortable, but I just sleep so well!
 Always and again, her family: There's not even a word to express how thankful I am for my family.
 And this: No matter how hard the years were with Dad and I, he always set money aside so I would be taken care of in my old age.